Afghanistan–Pakistan border barrier: Construction progress and trenches

 In June 2016, after three years of construction, Pakistan completed a 1,100 km trench along its border with Afghanistan from Balochistan to ensure proper border management.
 The initial excavation was largely carried out by the paramilitary Frontier Corps.
 The purpose of the trench is to tighten border security and create more favourable conditions for Pakistani security forces responsible for patrolling the border by deterring and restricting the flow of unauthorized entities, such as narcotics, militants, smugglers and general illegal movements of Afghan civilians or refugees.
-Three private construction companies out of Pakistan's Balochistan province were contracted to supply manpower and oversee the arrangement of necessary equipment.
-The 4 m and 5 m trench is planned to be extended along the whole border.
+Three private construction companies from Pakistan's Balochistan province were contracted to supply manpower and oversee the arrangement of necessary equipment.
+The 4 m and 5 m trench was planned to be extended along the whole border.

-As of January 2019, about 900 km of fortifications and fencing have been constructed.
-The fencing is about 94% complete as of 5 January 2022, and on 21 January 2022 the Interior Minister of Pakistan stated that only 20 km remains to be fenced in total.
+As of January 2019, about 900 km of fortifications and fencing had been constructed.
+The fencing was about 94% complete as of 5 January 2022, and on 21 January 2022 the Interior Minister of Pakistan stated that only 20 km remained to be fenced in total.
+As of April 2023, 98% of fencing and 85% of fortifications had been completed.

-The project is predicted to cost at least $532 million.
+The project was predicted to cost at least $532 million.

+Border Crossings and border markets

+Torkham, Chaman and Ghulam Khan border crossings are 24/6 day/night operational crossings, excluding only Saturday which is reserved day for the pedestrian movement.

+In 2020 the Government of Pakistan decided to establish 12 border markets along the Pakistan-Afghanistan border to facilitate trade and free movement.
+The Badini market in Zhob was inaugurated in 2020, effectively increasing trade and commerce between two countries.

+Border movement

+Afghanistan-Pakistan border witnesses the movements of thousands of people per day through different border crossings.
+Thousands of trucks also use these points to move the goods from Pakistan to Afghanistan and Central Asia and vice versa.
+Statistics available with The Khorasan Diary, an independent news portal, show that 1,374,394 people have crossed on either side in one year, while 234,944 vehicles had passed through the border terminal in the same time frame.